Documents

 • List formatting

-Issue A group of more than two related items is presented in paragraph form, separated by commas or is presented as a list but not marked up (coded) as a list.
-Who’s affected People with cognitive disabilities, screen reader users and anyone scanning the page.
-The bulleted or numbered (depending on the list) structure conveys…
+A group of more than two related items is presented in paragraph form, separated by commas or is presented as a list but not marked up (coded) as a list. […]Read More…

 • Spreadsheets